kubevirt/community/wg-TEMPLATE/wg-charter-template.md

 ### Stakeholder SIGs

 A list of SIGs that are relevant to the WG.
-The template may also mention
+The template may also mention:
-* which SIGs are more relevant than others,
+* which SIGs are more relevant than others, and
 * which subprojects are related to the WG

 ### Roles and responsibilities